nskvprofectus/website/site/association/committees.md

 # The Mock Meet Committee
 The mock meet committee is dedicated to organising the yearly mock meet .
 Within the mock meet (newer) members can lift new personal records in a safe and motivationg envirment.
 We are proud that the mock meet has grown and evolved throughout the years to one of the biggest Profectus events.

+# The Sports Committee
+The sports committee is dedicated to educate our members about all things related to strength sports.
+From organizing safe-lifting seminars, to making an exercise instruction booklet, we strive to spread as much knowledge as possible to our members.